 According to USCIS guidelines, you may designate an authorized representative to fill out Forms I-9 on behalf of your company, including personnel officers, foremen, agents or notary public.
 The Department of Homeland Security does not require the authorized representative to have specific agreements or other documentation for Form I-9 purposes.
 If an authorized representative fills out Form I-9 on your behalf, you are still liable for any violations in connection with the form or the verification process.

 When completing Form I-9, you or authorized representative must physically examine each document presented to determine if it reasonably appears to be genuine and relates to the employee presenting it.
-Reviewing or examining documents via webcam is not permissible.
+Reviewing or examining documents via webcam or Skype is not permissible.

 Experts suggest the below measures to ensure remote I-9 compliance